TuvaluOfficial Name: Tuvalu

 Local Laws & Special Circumstances

-CRIMINAL PENALTIES: While you are traveling in Tuvalu, you are subject to its laws even if you are a U.S. citizen.
-Foreign laws and legal systems can be vastly different than our own.
+CRIMINAL PENALTIES: While you are traveling in Tuvalu, you are subject to its laws.
+Foreign laws and legal systems can be vastly different than those in the United States.
 In Tuvalu, you may be taken in for questioning if you don’t have your passport with you.
 It is illegal to take pictures of certain buildings.
 Driving under the influence could land you immediately in jail.
 There are also some things that might be legal in the country you visit, but still illegal in the United States, and you can be prosecuted under U.S. law if you buy pirated goods.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.
 If you break local laws in Tuvalu, your U.S. passport won’t help you avoid arrest or prosecution.
-It’s very important to know what’s legal and what’s not where you are going.
+It’s very important to know what’s legal and what’s not in Tuvalu.

-While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in a foreign country, that might not always be the case.
-To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the nearest U.S. embassy in Fiji, as soon as you are arrested or detained.
+Arrest notifications in host country: While some countries will automatically notify the nearest U.S. embassy or consulate if a U.S. citizen is detained or arrested in that country, Tuvalu may not.
+To ensure that the United States is aware of your circumstances, request that the police and prison officials notify the U.S. Embassy in Suva as soon as you are arrested or detained overseas.

 Citizenship Documents: U.S. citizens are encouraged to carry a copy of their U.S. passports with them at all times so they can readily provide proof of identity and U.S. citizenship if questioned by local officials.